markNZed/TaskFlow/README.md

 * Task Data available in one or more Task Environment(s)
   * Task Data may use services not provided by T@skFlow

 For example, a chat application is a simple Task (receive user input, return language model response) and the management of the conversation history (e.g., displaying or deleting previous messages) is another Task (or sequence of Tasks).
 Unlike a chat interface, T@skFlow generates any user interface depending on the implementation of a Task.
-Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to configure a workflow (a workflow-like tool could, in teory, be built using T@askFlow).
+Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to configure a workflow (a workflow-like tool could, in theory, be built using T@askFlow).

 The concpet of **Task Instance** refers to a particular Task Definition object.